sertel/refinedrust-dev/docs/SPEC_FORMAT.md

 ## Closure attributes
 RefinedRust has experimental support for closures.
-The same attributs as for functions apply, but in addition, you can specify assumptions and modifications on the captures of the closure using the `rr::capture` attribute.
+The same attributes as for functions apply, but in addition, you can specify assumptions and modifications on the captures of the closure using the `rr::capture` attribute.

 It semantics are best understood using some examples:
 ```